 - Finally, add almonds and dates in the mix and put it off from the flame.

 - Now, serve it warm to the new mother.
 You can give a glass of milk after harira.

 Some people make harira in thick form and some use it in watery form.
 You can make it according to your family tradition.
 For example, you can increase quantity of ghee as per your taste up to 4-5 tsp and gur up to 4 tbsp.
 Likewise, you can also decrease or increase quantity of dry fruits as per taste and requirement.
-You can also skip piper longum in summer season because piper longum (long pepper) is hot in nature.
+Similarly, you can skip piper longum (long pepper) in summer season because it is hot in nature.

 Harira is given to Indian mother after delivery for 10 days in the morning.
-After 10 days, Milk harira is given to new mother or jachcha for fast recovery after delivery.
+After 10 days, Milk harira is given to new mother for fast recovery.

-Indian mother or jachcha (prasuta in Hindi) should stop to consume harira after 10 days and start to take ‘Milk harira’ daily from 11th day after delivery.
+Indian mother (prasuta in Hindi) should stop to consume harira after 10 days and start to take ‘Milk harira’ daily from 11th day after delivery.

 Milk 1 glass